• Skip to primary navigation

 • In a separate bowl, sift flour, baking powder, and salt.
 Fold in the sifted ingredients into the creamed mixture alternately with milk, starting and ending with flour.

-• Finally, add in vanilla essence and combine well.
+• Finally, add in vanilla extract and combine well.
 Pour batter into well greased and floured cake pans (two 8 inches round pans and one bowl shaped, heatproof bowl.
 Bake for 45 to 50 minutes until the top of the cakes spring back when lightly pressed.
 The cakes are done when a skewer inserted in the center of the cakes comes out without any wet batter.

 • Remove cakes from oven and let them cool completely before icing and decorating.